Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Nontrivial action on discriminant, rank >=12

 The two lattices admitting a geometric realization from Table \ref{table enum} are determined respectively by the following Gram matrices:

-They correspond respectively to the 3rd and the 472nd lattices in the respective files \textbf{c3r12} and \textbf{c3r16} of our database, available in \cite{marquand_lisa_2023_7528193}.
-We moreover display in Table \ref{case3rank12} the Gram matrices for 5 representatives of the isometry classes in the genus of $G_{12}$ (only the non-zero entries are shown).
+They correspond respectively to the 3rd and the 472nd lattices of the respective cases \textbf{c3r12} and \textbf{c3r16} of our database, available in \cite{marquand_lisa_2023_7528193}.
+We moreover display in Table \ref{case3rank12} the Gram matrices for 5 representatives of the isometry classes in the genus of $G_{12}$ (only the nonzero entries are shown).